 If you would like to schedule an orientation, please complete this form.

 This course provides Executives and Senior Officials (including Elected Officials, City/County Managers, Agency Administrators, etc.) an orientation to the Incident Command System (ICS) including an overview of their roles and responsibilities relative to the ICS during an incident and a review of the administrative, logistical, financial, and reporting implications of large incident operations.
 This course is generally about 2 hours.

-The next ICS-402 class is tentatively scheduled for the Spring during Severe Weather Awareness Week.
+The next ICS-402 class is tentatively scheduled for the Spring in Shawnee.
 Additional details will be given as they become available.